 View Cops vs. Politicians video.
 Disgracefully outragious behavior by politicians!

 For example, police arrest over 1.5 million people annually for driving under the influence of alcohol or drugs.
-By the time men reach 40, they have a one-in-five chance of having been arrested for the crime.
+By the time men reach 40, they have a one-in-five chance of having been arrested for the charge.

 Politicians arrested for drunk driving appear under their branch of government.
 That is, by executive, legislative, or judicial branch.